charles-001/dolphie/README.md

   --graph-marker        What marker to use for graphs (available options: https://tinyurl.com/dolphie-markers) [default: braille]
   --pypi-repository     What PyPi repository to use when checking for a new version.
 If not specified, it will use Dolphie's PyPi repository
   --hostgroup           This is used for creating tabs and connecting to them for hosts you specify in Dolphie's config file under a hostgroup section.
 As an example, you'll have a section called [cluster1] then below it you will list each host on a new line in the format key=host (keys have no meaning).
 Hosts support optional port (default is whatever port parameter is) in the format host:port.
 You can also name the tabs by suffixing ~tab_name to the host (i.e. 1=host~tab_name)
-  --replay-file         Specify the full path of sqlite database file to replay data from --replay-dir          Directory of the sqlite database file to save replay data to for later playback.
+  --replay-file         Specify the full path of SQLite database file to replay data from --replay-dir          Directory of the SQLite database file to save replay data to for later playback.
 Note, this will enable replays and can use up a lot of disk space
   --replay-retention-hours
                         Number of hours to keep replay data [default: 48] --daemon              Starts Dolphie in daemon mode so replays are readily available.
 This will not show the TUI and should be put into the background with whatever solution you decide to use
-  --debug-daemon        Enables debug mode for daemon mode.
-This will show additional information in the logs --daemon-log-file     Full path of the log file for daemon mode --show-trxs-only      (MySQL only) Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel
+  --daemon-log-file     Full path of the log file for daemon mode --show-trxs-only      (MySQL only) Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel